When the IRS pushed Tax Day back to May 17, several related deadlines moved with it.

 HSAs are a type of tax-advantaged account for people with high-deductible health insurance.
 You can learn more about them in “3 Ways a Health Savings Account Can Improve Your Finances.”

-- Deadline for contributing to an IRA: The base contribution limit for the 2019 tax year is $6,000, with savers who are 50 or older able to make an additional contribution of $1,000.
+The base contribution limit for HSAs for the 2020 tax year is $3,550 for people with self-only coverage and $7,100 for those with family coverage.
+People who are 55 or older can make an additional contribution of $1,000.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.